 3 Reasons You Can’t Ignore Your EICR

 Electrical fires account for over 53% of domestic blazes in the UK.
-An EICR identifies “silent killers” – loose connections or frayed wires – before they have a chance to ignite.
-Ensuring your RCDs (residual current devices) are tripping correctly means your system will shut off instantly if a fault occurs, preventing fatal shocks.
+An EICR identifies problems like loose connections, deteriorated insulation, and frayed wires before they have a chance to cause serious harm.
+It also confirms that your RCDs (residual current devices) are working correctly, so your system shuts off instantly if a fault develops.

 2. Legal Compliance for Landlords

 If you are a landlord, an EICR isn’t just a “nice to have” – it’s the law.
-Current regulations require rental properties to be inspected at least every five years.
-Failure to provide a valid report can lead to hefty fines and, more importantly, puts your tenants at risk.
-We regularly attend EICR testing jobs where the electrics haven’t been tested this regularly, and the state of some of the wiring and components can be, excuse the pun, shocking.
+Under the Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020, rental properties must be inspected at least every five years.
+Failure to comply can result in fines of up to £30,000, and more importantly, puts your tenants at real risk.
+We regularly carry out EICR testing in Reading and the surrounding areas, and the state of some installations we come across, excuse the pun, can be shocking.

-While the general rule is every 10 years for a home and every 5 years for a rental, you should also book an EICR if:
+The standard recommendation is every ten years for owner-occupied homes and every five years for rental properties.
+But you should also book an EICR if:

-- You are buying a new property (don’t inherit someone else’s electrical mess!).
+- You’re buying a property (don’t inherit someone else’s electrical problems)

-- The property has been empty for a long period.
+- The property has been empty for a long time

 As well as EICR testing, Carter Electrical also provide the following services: